cmanv/tkstatus/README.md

 ## Packages
 ### tclsysinfo
 This package is system specific.
-The provided version was written for FreeBSD.
+The provided version was written for FreeBSD 13.x.
 The following functions are provided:

 * sysinfo::getloadavg :
 Load average for the last minute.

 * sysinfo::getusedmemswap :
-Returns the used memory defined as active + wired.
+Returns the used memory defined as active memory + wired memory.
 The amount of swap used is provided within parenthesis if any.

 * sysinfo::getacpitemp :
 Returns the content of hw.acpi.thermal.tz0.temperature in celcius.